BHARDWAJ-SAMEER22/Excel--Data--Dashboards/README.md

 # 📊 Excel Data Dashboards
 These dashboards are created for learning and practice purposes while developing Excel data analysis skills.
+They demonstrates basic concepts like Pivot table, Charts and Slicers....

 ## 📌 Project Overview
 This repository contains Excel dashboards created to analyze data and present insights in a simple and interactive way.